-- Antarctica is the third-most consumed beer in Brazil according to Plato Logic Limited. - Brahma is the second-most consumed beer in Brazil according to Plato Logic Limited.
+- Antarctica is the fourth-most consumed beer in Brazil according to Plato Logic Limited. - Brahma is the second-most consumed beer in Brazil according to Plato Logic Limited.
 It was one of the Brazilian official sponsors of the 2014 FIFA World CupTM in Brazil. - Skol is the leading beer brand in the Brazilian market according to Plato Logic Limited.
-Skol has been a pioneer and innovator in the beer category, engaging with consumers and creating new market trends, especially with entertainment initiatives such as music festivals and as a sponsor of the Rio Olympics.
+Skol has been a pioneer and innovator in the beer category, engaging with consumers and creating new market trends, especially with regional festivals such as Carnival and new products such as Skol beats and Skol hops.